James T. Molloy: Legacy

 Molloy continued to serve as Chairman of the Board of the Wright Patman Congressional Credit Union, a position he held for 30 years.
-Molloy is the recipient of numerous honors for his life's work in public service.
-He has received the Outstanding Citizen Award from the New York State AFL–CIO, the President's Award from the New York State Federation of Police, and the United States Senate Youth Alumni Association Outstanding Service Award.
+Molloy was the recipient of numerous honors for his life's work in public service.
+He received the Outstanding Citizen Award from the New York State AFL–CIO, the President's Award from the New York State Federation of Police, and the United States Senate Youth Alumni Association Outstanding Service Award.
 He received an honorary Doctor of Laws from his alma mater, Canisius College, as well as the Sid Yudain Congressional Staffer of the Year Award from Roll Call.

 Death

 Molloy died of complications of diabetes on July 19, 2011, aged 75.